aryanchopra/ActivityIO/README.md

 # ActivityIO

-A web app to monitor daily activities through visualization to help one learn better about themselves by observing patterns to bring a positive change in daily habits.
+A web app to improve lifestyle through visualization by observing patterns, monitoring daily activities and bring about positive change

 ## Technology Stack